Commonwealth Assistance Form

 Commonwealth Assistance Forms may be submitted when you enrol online via UConnect > Student Centre > Finances.

-Alternatively, you may submit one of the following Commonwealth Assistance paper forms, which can be requested from the Fees office:
+Alternatively, you may submit one of the following Commonwealth Assistance paper forms, which can be requested from the Fees and Enrolments office:

 - Request for Commonwealth support and HECS-HELP (Commonwealth supported students)